The Rhanich email the Rannich

 Volunteers and Agricultural Students

-Since the beginning of their life at the Rhanich, Pam and Donald have had the help of countless enthusiastic volunteer helpers.
+From the beginning, we have had the help of countless enthusiastic volunteer helpers.
 The Rhanich has been member of the international Willing Workers on Organic Farms (WWOOF) scheme since 1981.
-Lately, they have been getting a lot of helpers through a German website called www.Ecojobs.de which has been very welcome.
+Lately, we have been getting a lot of helpers through a German website called www.Ecojobs.de which has been very welcome.

 If you are a volunteer and you would like to know more about how to get to the farm, what to bring and what to expect, check out the Volunteer Helpers' Info Pages and have a look at the Gallery of Helpers.